ko1/rubyhackchallenge/EN/4_bug.md

 p point_value
 ```

-`trial` method tries with a values from `low` to `high` and checks the return value.
-It find out the timing where return value is changed from false -> true.
+`trial` method tries with values from `low` to `high` and checks the return value.
+It finds out the timing where return value is changed from false -> true.
 Make a block which returns false if `Integer#add()` does not raise an exception and returns true if `Integer#add()` cause exception.
 Let's call `trial` method with this block and check the boundary.